Also see: Music Box/Fonda: interior views

 More street views:

 1927 - A wonderful view of the theatre before the run of "Chicago."
 Mr. Carter DeHaven is gone from the roof sign.
-It's now the "Hollywood Music Box," advertising the "Revue of Revues - The Pick of the World in Girls."
-Take a look at the 2nd floor readerboards and note that Fanny Brice was in the show.
+It's now the "Hollywood Music Box," but still advertising the "Revue of Revues - The Pick of the World in Girls."
+Take a look at the 2nd floor readerboards and note that Fanny Brice was in the show prior to "Chicago."
 Thanks to Maurice E. Ideses for locating the photo for a post on the Vintage Los Angeles Facebook page.

 1928 - A view taken during the run of the revue "Women Go On Forever" starring Bessie Bariscale.
 The photo once appeared on a now-vanished UCLA web page "Remapping Hollywould" [sic].
-It's also been seen on the Facebook page Photos of Los Angeles.
+It's also been seen on the Facebook group Photos of Los Angeles.
+In a "Women Go On Forever" shot in the Historic Hollywood Photographs collection, their #T-034-28, you can see a tent erected on the rooftop patio.

 Michelle Gerdes comments: "The second story windows you see were not glassed in, only covered by curtains and that area is a bar reached by way of a roof top courtyard from only the balcony & booth.
 When they changed the facade of the theatre they covered it in metal sheeting, not sealing up the windows.
 Also they walled off the doors that went in to the bar area and people forgot completely about that great space, but not the pigeons!
 I was told that when they broke through the wall the bird shit was as high as the bar!
 Now it's a great place to hang out for drinks or rent for a party."
 Deanna Bayless adds: "It was a speakeasy up there during Prohibition."